EnricoMi/publish-unit-test-result-action/README.md

 Setting the option to `orphaned commits` will hide comments for orphaned commits only.
 These are commits that do no longer belong to the pull request (due to commit history rewrite).
 Hiding comments can be disabled all together with value `off`.

+To disable comments on pull requests completely, set the option `comment_on_pr` to `false`.
+Pull request comments are enabled by default.

 Files can be selected via the `files` variable, which is optional and defaults to the current working directory.
 It supports wildcards like `*`, `**`, `?` and `[]`.
 The `**` wildcard matches